andreamoleri/DataArchitecture/Relazione.md

 the user will be able to choose one of the flights among those available, effectively choosing an air route from the chosen airport to a destination airport.

-At this point, a testing seats retreival will take place: given the selected route, the system will return the number of available seats, and the codes associated with the individual seats.
+At this point, a testing seats retrieval will take place: given the selected route, the system will return the number of available seats, and the codes associated with the individual seats.
 The system will then test a concurrent transaction, in which two people will try to book the same seat at the same time.
 This will highlight the management of competing writes with the various technologies used, and the fact that only one